wangyanmeng/FedTAN/README.md

 # FedTAN
+This is an implementation of the following paper:
+> Yanmeng Wang, Qingjiang Shi, Tsung-Hui Chang.
-This is a prototyping implementation of FedTAN proposed in Why Batch Normalization Damage Federated Learning on Non-IID Data.
+**Why Batch Normalization Damage Federated Learning on Non-IID Data?**